 Our eight days in Northampton will include visiting the Northampton School for Boys and many of the wonderful cultural sites within an hour’s drive of the town.
 Those visits include Oxford or Cambridge, Stratford-on-Avon, various castles, the Whipsnade Animal Park, and the late Lady Diana Spencer’s estate.
 Also, of course, staying with a British family is a highlight of our time in Northampton.

 Note: All participants in this program must also meet the requirements of a complementary Senior Project during the two weeks prior to traveling.
 Students are urged to make this part of the senior project community service-oriented.

-This sister-school program has been in existence for three years and provides students an experience with the world’s second most populous nation and tenth-largest economy.
+This sister-school program has been in existence for over seven years and provides students an experience with the world’s second most populous nation and tenth-largest economy.
 The CHIREC School is located in Hyderabad, India, the country’s second-leading technology center.
 The trip includes a homestay with Indian families and excursions to Agra, to view the Taj Mahal, and Delhi, one of the world’s great capitals.